 The constant moisture in the dark drain line creates a perfect environment for algae and mold to grow, leading to clogs.
 When the line gets blocked, the water has nowhere to go.
 It can back up into the drain pan and overflow, causing serious water damage to your ceilings, walls, and floors.
 Many systems have a safety switch that shuts the AC off to prevent a flood, leaving you with no cooling at all.

-Extreme Temperatures and Poor Air Quality
+The Strain of Extreme Heat and Poor Air Quality

 When a heatwave hits, your AC is put to the ultimate test.
 It has to run almost constantly to keep up, which puts a massive strain on every component, from the compressor to the fan motor.
 If the system is already struggling with dirty coils or a clogged filter, the extra stress from extreme temperatures can be the final straw that causes a breakdown.
 This is true for both homes and businesses that rely on consistent cooling.